onur/acme-client/README.md

 ## Usage

-letsencrypt-rs is using openssl library to generate all required keys and certificate signing request.
+letsencrypt-rs is using the openssl library to generate all required keys and certificate signing request.
 You don't need to run any openssl command.
-But also, you can use your already generated keys and CSR if you want.
-You don't need any root access while running letsencrypt-rs.
+You can use your already generated keys and CSR if you want and you don't need any root access while running letsencrypt-rs.

-letsencrypt-rs is using simple HTTP validation to pass Let's Encrypt DNS validation challenge.
-You need a working HTTP server to host challenge file.
+letsencrypt-rs is using simple HTTP validation to pass Let's Encrypt's DNS validation challenge.
+You need a working HTTP server to host the challenge file.

 ### Easiest way to sign a certificate